 With all these talks on health reform, there is a good chance HAS would have to come to an end.
 So if you like the scheme, do something about it now!

-As a result, lower rates are possible for healthy young consumers, whose chances of becoming ill and file claims are considered relatively low.
+As a result, lower rates are possible for healthy young consumers, whose chances of becoming ill and filing claims are considered relatively low.

-The new health reform law stipulates that young adults (age 26 below) should be guaranteed coverage under their parents’ family health plans.
+The regulations baked into the Obama Care mandates that young adults (age 26 below) should be guaranteed coverage under their parents’ family health plans.
 But there have been arguments that things could be cheaper for the family if an individual policy could be in place for the young adult.